zupta/slate/source/includes/_widget.md

 --------- | ---- | -----------
-id | string | Your Waybill number data-cpId | string | Your Courier Partner Id data-username | string | username provided to you data-key | string | Key provided to you
+id | string | Your Waybill number data-cpId | string | Your Courier Partner Id

 `<div id="1234567890" class="tracking-widget" data-cpId="11"></div>`